Community rallies around 8-year-old cancer victim

 Meanwhile, Smith and Turner Mortuary has agreed to donate its services once that time arrives, said owner Tim Ingram.

 Thomas and Wilbur said that despite the dire diagnosis, Gage is in good spirits.
-He was honorarily sworn into the Army on Wednesday as a private, and was to be given a private tour of the Oklahoma City Zoo on Friday with his family.
+He was honorarily sworn into the Army on Wednesday, and was given a private tour of the Oklahoma City Zoo last Friday with his family.

 Gage has two brothers.
 Xander, 7, and Easton, 2, are his main concerns, she said.